Retirement planning generally moves through three phases in sequence: accumulation, distribution and estate.

 During the accumulation phase, most households invest in higher-risk assets.
 It is common, for example, for people to invest heavily in S&P 500 index funds, a high-volatility asset relative to many alternatives.
 This is chiefly because you can take a long-term approach to accumulation.
 You won’t need this money any time soon, so you can let it ride out the bear markets.

 For your own planning, your approach to investment in retirement should depend on how you can manage risk.
 The more flexibility you have to adapt around bear markets, the more you can invest for higher-growth, higher-risk assets during your retirement.
-For example, if you have lots of room to cut spending, alternative assets to draw income from, or other options that allow you to leave your portfolio in place during a bear market, you can invest in higher-risk, higher-growth assets.
+For example, if you have lots of room to cut spending, alternative assets to draw income from or other options that allow you to leave your portfolio in place during a bear market, you can invest in higher-risk, higher-growth assets.

 2. Anticipate Inflation, Taxes and Longevity

-There are three systematic risks that all retirees should plan for: inflation, taxes and longevity.
+There are three risks that all retirees should plan for: inflation, taxes and longevity.
 Each of these can erode the long-term value of your portfolio in different ways.

 Longevity means taking your estimated lifespan into account.
 Basically, how long will you need this portfolio to last?
-A retiree may expect live to around age 87 or even longer.
+A retiree may expect to live to around age 87 or even longer.
 So, if you retire at age 65, you’ll want to plan for a retirement that will last for at least 25 years, preferably 35.
-Otherwise, you’ll risk running out of money and having to live off Social Security alone.
+Otherwise, you’ll risk running out of money and have to live off Social Security alone.

 Inflation is the eroding value of money over time.
 Each year things cost a little bit more, which means the same amount of money will buy less.
 At the Federal Reserve’s target 2% annual rate of inflation, this causes prices to double roughly every 35 years.
 At this rate, unless your portfolio and income grow, it will cost twice as much money to maintain the same standard of living 35 years from now.
 There are many ways to address this, but in general, the best option is to plan for your portfolio income to increase by 2% each year.